-So how can freelance ESL instructors effectively market their services to take advantage of these new opportunities?
+So how can freelance ESL instructors effectively market their services to take advantage of these opportunities?
 To build a sustainable, profitable teaching business you will need to attract new student prospects, conduct successful “trial” classes, close the sale on lesson programs and leverage your success.

 Table of Contents